leharlow02-glitch/climate_eof_group_project/README.md

 This package was developed to work with E-OBS daily gridded mean temperature data from 1950 to present.

-A sample dataset for data over The United Kinbdom from 1950 to present can be found in the Data folder located in the simple_climate_package folder.
+A sample dataset for data over The United Kingdom from 1950 to present can be found in the Data folder located in the simple_climate_package folder.

 To use your own data, please copy this code into a script.

-This script should run through your newly created virtual environment.

 ```python
 import cdsapi